Man who took luxury yacht, private jet kickbacks from Lake Wylie company sentenced

 CHARLOTTE, N.C.
 (QUEEN CITY NEWS) – An employee who took trips on luxury yachts and private jets as kickbacks in exchange for business has been sentenced, the U.S. Attorney’s Office for the Western District of North Carolina announced.

-56-year-old Kansas resident Michael Kennedy was sentenced to more than four years after pleading guilty in a kickback and bribery scheme investigation involving a Lake Wylie company.
+Michael Kennedy, 59, of Kansas, was sentenced to more than four years after pleading guilty to a kickback and bribery scheme investigation involving a Lake Wylie company.

+Over the course of eight years beginning in 2009, Kennedy conspired with employees at Lake Wylie-based Women’s Distribution Services Inc. on a kickback scheme, documents showed.

 The co-owners of the Lake Wylie business who were co-conspirators were previously sentenced and ordered to pay nearly $44 million in restitution, the attorney’s office said.